psy0rz/zfs_autobackup/README.md

   --no-snapshot         dont create new snapshot (usefull for finishing
-                        uncompleted backups, or cleanups) --no-send             dont send snapshots (usefull to only do a cleanup) --destroy-stale       Destroy stale backups that have no more snapshots.
+                        uncompleted backups, or cleanups) --no-send             dont send snapshots (usefull to only do a cleanup) --resume              support resuming of interrupted transfers by using the zfs extensible_dataset feature (both zpools should
+                        have it enabled)
+  --strip-path STRIP_PATH
+                        number of directory to strip from path (use 1 when cloning zones between 2 SmartOS machines) --destroy-stale       Destroy stale backups that have no more snapshots.
 Be sure to verify the output before using this!
   --clear-refreservation
-                        Set refreservation property to none for new
+                        Set refreservation property to none for new filesystems.
-                        filesystems.
 Usefull when backupping SmartOS volumes.
+                        (recommended)
-  --clear-mountpoint    Clear mountpoint property, to prevent the received
+  --clear-mountpoint    Sets canmount=noauto property, to prevent the received
                         filesystem from mounting over existing filesystems.
+                        (recommended)
   --rollback            Rollback changes on the target before starting a
-                        backup. (normally you can prevent changes by setting
-                        the readonly property on the target_fs to on)
-  --compress            use compression during zfs send/recv
-  --test                dont change anything, just show what would be done
-                        (still does all read-only operations)
-  --verbose             verbose output
+                        backup. (normally you can prevent changes by setting the readonly property on the target_fs to on) --compress            use compression during zfs send/recv --test                dont change anything, just show what would be done (still does all read-only operations) --verbose             verbose output
   --debug               debug output (shows commands that are executed)
 ```

 Backup example